equalizer999/GitHub-App-Base-setup/README.md

 ![Base GitHub App configuration - empty](./docs/images/base-github-app-configuration-1.drawio.png)
 ![Base GitHub App configuration - filled](./docs/images/base-github-app-configuration-2.drawio.png)

 Set the required fields and permissions based on what you want to achieve.
-Please check the [additional resources](#additional-resources) and/or function [source code](./src/functions/http-webhook-receive/run.ps1) for the app which permissions are used to achieve the desired result.
+Please check the [additional resources](#additional-resources) and/or function [source code](./src/functions/http-webhook-receive/run.ps1).
+Check which permissions are used to achieve the desired result.

 ***Important*** We'll update the webhook URL later on, so for now just enter a dummy URL.